backtrace-labs/backtrace-morgue/README.md

 ### clean

 Retroactively apply sampling on a fingerprint.
 The default is to keep 3 objects retained for every fingerprint.
 This is configurable.
+Also configurable is keeping the oldest N objects for every fingerprint.

 ```
-Usage: morgue clean <[<universe>/]project> [--keep=N] [<query filter>] [--output]
+Usage: morgue clean <[<universe>/]project> [--keep=N] [--oldest=N] [<query filter>] [--verbose] [--output]
 ```

-If output is provided, then all object identifiers are output to stdout.
+If --output is set, then all object identifiers are output to stdout.
 Statistics are output to stderr.
 It is then possible to chain this into morgue delete:

 ```
 $ morgue clean blackhole --output > file.txt
-$ morgue delete blackhole --physical-only `cat file.txt`
+$ cat file.txt | xargs -n 8192 morgue delete blackhole --physical-only
 ```

-Currently, there is an upper-bound of deleting 10000 objects.

 ### describe